-Spring 2020 Topics and Readings Schedule: Below is a tentative schedule of topics to be discussed over the course of the semester.
+Spring 2021 Topics and Readings Schedule: Below is a tentative schedule of topics to be discussed over the course of the semester.
 Dates and topics are subject to change; however, the instructor will notify the class of any changes as they arise.
-Dates for exams will not change except for university wide cancellation of courses.
 (BB=Bare Bones)